 are pretty forgiving singletrack trails and are a good place to start if you are a novice.

 The toughest technical challenge is Debacle

 Trail.
-It's a snaking, slow-going grind of erratic elevation changes, twists & turns, & rocky obstacles.
+It's a snaking, slow-going grind of erratic elevation changes, twists and turns, and rocky obstacles.
 Your average speed will be slow as it's one technical challenge after the next.
-As you enter the rock infested trail it starts snaking its way through a bunch of obstacles, your uphill & downhill riding skills will be tested quickly.
+As you enter the rock infested trail it starts snaking its way through a bunch of obstacles, your uphill and downhill riding skills will be tested quickly.

 From the parking lot in the back of the park, start up the paved Jeep Trail which turns to dirt within 20 yards.
 Make an immediate left on On Your Back